Ryan Keisler

 I've had the opportunity to work across diverse domains, ranging from cosmology to remote sensing, from mineral exploration to weather forecasting.
 A consistent focus has been deriving insights from sensor data by combining physical principles with statistical and machine learning approaches.

-In 2021 I independently conceived and executed on a high-impact research project for ML-based weather forecasting, Forecasting Global Weather with Graph Neural Networks (paper, site, thread).
+In 2021 I independently conceived and executed on a high-impact research project for ML-based weather forecasting, Forecasting Global Weather with Graph Neural Networks (paper, site, thread, press).

 I was previously the Chief Scientist at Descartes Labs, a geospatial software and analytics company.